Roxgold Inc. (ROXG.TO) (TSE:ROXG) Given a C$2.40 Price Target at Raymond James

-Raymond James set a C$2.40 target price on Roxgold Inc. (ROXG.TO) (TSE:ROXG) in a research note issued to investors on Wednesday, BayStreet.CA reports.
-The firm currently has an outperform rating on the stock.
+Raymond James set a C$2.40 price target on Roxgold Inc. (ROXG.TO) (TSE:ROXG) in a report released on Tuesday, BayStreet.CA reports.
+The brokerage currently has an outperform rating on the stock.

-Other equities research analysts have also issued research reports about the company.
-Eight Capital upped their price objective on Roxgold Inc. (ROXG.TO) from C$2.00 to C$2.50 in a research report on Wednesday.
-Canaccord Genuity upped their price objective on Roxgold Inc. (ROXG.TO) from C$2.00 to C$2.25 in a research report on Tuesday, July 21st.
-Finally, Haywood Securities upped their price objective on Roxgold Inc. (ROXG.TO) from C$1.90 to C$2.10 in a research report on Thursday, July 9th.
+A number of other equities analysts also recently commented on the stock.
+Haywood Securities upped their target price on shares of Roxgold Inc. (ROXG.TO) from C$1.90 to C$2.10 in a research note on Thursday, July 9th.
+Canaccord Genuity increased their price objective on shares of Roxgold Inc. (ROXG.TO) from C$2.00 to C$2.25 in a research note on Tuesday, July 21st.
+Finally, Eight Capital increased their price objective on shares of Roxgold Inc. (ROXG.TO) from C$2.00 to C$2.50 in a research note on Wednesday, October 14th.

 Roxgold Inc, a gold mining company, engages in acquiring, exploring, and evaluating mineral properties.
 Its holds interest the Yaramoko gold project located in the HoundÃ© greenstone belt of Burkina Faso, West Africa; and 100% interest in SÃ©guÃ©la gold project, which include 11 mineral exploration permits situated in CÃ´te d'Ivoire.